Climate Policies Come With A Cost!

 California’s climate policies come with a significant and rising cost!

-California has long led the nation in climate action and the cost of that leadership is now being realized.
+California has long led the nation in climate action and the cost of that leadership is now being realized, especially by those who can least afford it.

 • Already exorbitant and rising energy costs